 Australian winemakers have responded to this noticeable change in drinking and buying habits, and are embracing the challenge of crafting “serious” or “intentional” rosé that is born in the vineyard and not pieced together as an afterthought in the cellar.
 The hallmarks of a modern, exciting Australian rosé: pink of course – but more blush or salmon than fuchsia or hot – full-flavoured but still delicate and eminently drinkable, textural, and refreshingly dry to finish.
 It’s the perfect recipe for a lifestyle wine that can shine with or without food, and be shared with friends or followers alike.

 The diversity in varieties that can comprise a good rosé is also undoubtedly liberating for winemakers, and often the style provides a showcase for alternative varieties that can be ideally suitable.
 At Howard Park over the years we have seen “exotics” like Sangiovese pop up in our rosés, and currently we’re exploring the exciting possibilities that Grenache and Pinot Gris have to offer.
-Shiraz and Pinot Noir have long been the backbone of many blends, and our winemaker Janice McDonald is refining her methods with each vintage to restrain the overt fruitiness of the grapes and develop a pleasing harmony of colour, flavour, texture and delicacy in the finished wines.
+Shiraz and Pinot Noir have long been the backbone of many blends, and over the years our winemakers have refined their methods with each vintage to restrain the overt fruitiness of the grapes and develop a pleasing harmony of colour, flavour, texture and delicacy in the finished wines.

-There are several methods of rosé production, the one most commonly employed is the skin contact method, where the red grape skins macerate in the juice for a short period of time, generally between 2 hours and 1 day but sometimes even less, and during this time impart a faint tinge of colour to the otherwise clear juice.
+There are several methods of rosé production, the one most commonly employed is the skin contact method, where s, generally between 2 hours and 1 day but sometimes even less, and during this time impart a faint tinge of colour to the otherwise clear juice.
 After maceration the wine is drawn off the skins and transferred into fermentation vessels, sometimes stainless steel tanks but increasingly older oak barrels are being preferred as they help to bring texture and mouthfeel to the finished wine.
-Our 2018 Marchand & Burch Rosé is an example of this style, and Janice calls the extraction period “gentle and short”, showing a typical winemaker’s reluctance to specify the exact length of maceration, which can change each vintage depending on the ripeness of the grapes.
+The 2021 Marchand & Burch Rosé is an example of this “gentle and short” style, which can change each vintage depending on the ripeness of the grapes.

 This reduced contact with flavour compounds contained in the skins, along with picking the grapes earlier to retain acidity, are the reason that rosé wines made from red grape varieties typically display some of the attractive characteristics of white varieties such as citrus fruits, while the more expected red berry overtones are tarter and lighter.